alexpaul/Movie-Curator/README.md

 })
 ```
 8. Save the file, run the node server `node index.js` and navigate to the home directory at `localhost:3000` on your Browser.
 Observe the rendered HTML "Welcome to Movie Curator".

+***

+## 3. MongoDB setup

+1. Start the MongoDB service in Terminal `brew services start mongodb-community@5.0`.
+2. Run the MongoDB shell `mongo`.
+3. Ensure `mongo` is running by typing `show dbs` in the shell, this will list all existing databases.

+For more on MongoDB installation start [here](https://docs.mongodb.com/manual/tutorial/install-mongodb-on-os-x/).